Everything You Always Wanted to Know About Metformin, But Were Afraid to Ask

 When I was first diagnosed with type 2 diabetes at the age of 58, my doctor immediately put me on metformin, a medication I didn’t know much about.

 I soon learned why metformin is considered the first line of defense for people with the condition, as it is safe, effective, and affordable.
 It’s not linked to weight gain and it puts very little stress on the internal organs.
 I also read that metformin has side effects for some people.

 I expected it to work like insulin in pill form and drop my blood sugar (around 180 mg/dL at the time) right away.
 But metformin doesn’t work like that.
 Not at all.

 I learned – as millions of people with type 2 diabetes have – that metformin doesn’t immediately lower your blood sugar.
 It can take four or five days to experience the full benefit, depending on your dosage.

-Metformin, which is also sold under the trade names Glucophage, Fortamet, Glumetza, and Riomet, is of the class of drugs called biguanides, which inhibit the production of glucose in the liver.
+Metformin, which is also sold under the brand names Glucophage, Fortamet, Glumetza, and Riomet, is of the class of drugs called biguanides, which inhibit the production of glucose in the liver.

 I experienced some mild side effects when I started taking metformin, and I found that the symptoms correlated with how many carbs I had in my diet.
 Once I dropped my carbs to 30-50 grams per day – something that took me weeks to do – any symptoms of gastric upset went away.

 The medication can cause more serious side effects, though these are rare.
-The most serious of these is lactic acidosis, a condition caused by buildup of lactic acid in the blood.
-This can occur if too much metformin accumulates in the blood due to chronic or acute (e.g. dehydration) kidney problems.
-Severe acute heart failure, or severe liver problems can also result in a lactate imbalance.
+The most serious of these is lactic acidosis, a condition caused by a buildup of lactic acid in the blood.
+This can occur if too much metformin accumulates in the blood due to chronic or acute (e.g., dehydration) kidney problems.
+Severe acute heart failure or liver disease can also result in a lactate imbalance.